United States Regiments & Batteries > Pennsylvania > 26th Pennsylvania Infantry Regiment

 April 20 Organized at Philadelphia

-April 19 Detachment attacked in streets of Baltimore, losing one killed and several wounded, and was returned to Philadelphia
+April 19 A detachment was attacked in streets of Baltimore, losing one killed and several wounded, and the regiment returned to Philadelphia

-May 27 Mustered in under Colonel William F. Small, Lieutenant Colonel Rush Van Dyke, and Major Caspar M. Berry
+May 27 The 26th Pennsylvania Infantry Regiment mustered in under the command of Colonel William F. Small, Lieutenant Colonel Rush Van Dyke, and Major Caspar M. Berry

 June 15 Moved to Washington, D.C. and attached to Defenses of Washington